doars/doars/packages/doars-ipc/README.md

 - `{number|Array<number>} intersectionThreshold = 0` Thresholds of visibility the directive should be executed. `0` results in as soon as a pixel is in view. `1` results in that the entire element needs to be in view. `[0, 0.5, 1]` results in three possible calls when it is a pixel in view, 50% in view and entirely in view.
 - `{string|boolean} loadedEvent = 'load'` The name of the load special event listener.
 To disable the event from ever triggering set this option to false.

-### Server Handler
+### Server handler

-The server-side handler for Bun that routes incoming IPC messages to registered callbacks.
+The server-side handler that routes incoming IPC messages to registered callbacks.

 ```JavaScript
 import createServer from '@doars/doars-ipc/src/utilities/server.js'